Back to Levoit Guides

 Quick Solutions

-Remove and reseat the filter ensuring proper orientation
+Remove and reseat the filter with the correct orientation

-Check for and remove foreign objects from the fan area
+Check for and remove any foreign object from the fan area

-Place the purifier on a flat hard surface
+Place the purifier on a flat, hard, level surface

 Clean the fan blades if accessible on your model